-Click Save to save the changes or Cancel to cancel and return previous settings.
+Click Save to save the changes or Cancel to cancel and return to previous settings.

-802.11n does not allow WEP/WPA-PSK TKIP/WPA2-PSK TKIP security mode.
-The connection mode will change from 802.11n to 802.11a.
+802.11n does not allow WEP/WPA-PSK TKIP/WPA2-PSK TKIP security modes.
+The connection mode will change from 802.11n to 802.11g to compensate.